Col.A.B.Welch takes Chief Drags Wolf and his Friends to the 1940 Minnesota Aquatenniel

 Col. A. B. Welch’s Adoption Ceremony, at Two Shields camp on Porcupine Creek, June 5, 1913

-Sioux Nation Adopts Col. A. B. Welch with thousands present ****************************************** John Grass’ invitation to A. B. Welch: invitation, page 2: Sioux Indian Name Given Welch: News Report: Adoption Escort comes to pick up A. B. Welch.
-Escort Photos by Frank Fiske, a friend of Welch: Adoption Escort Leaves with A. B. Welch: Adoption Escort progresses toward Ceremony Site: Welch “under arrest” and being brought to camp by the Escort: Formal Adoption Ceremony of A. B. Welch: Speech by A. B. Welch at his Adoption Ceremony: Indian Dancers at A. B. Welch’s Adoption Celebration: “Old Time” Indians dancing at A. B. Welch’s Adoption Ceremony: A. B. Welch diagram of his Adoption Ceremonies into the Sioux...
+Sioux Nation Adopts Col. A. B. Welch with thousands present (Welch’s letter to his family of June 12th, 1913 describes the ceremonies while still very fresh in his mind….letter added to end of this post September 21, 2013) ** Index John Grass’ invitation to A. B. Welch Sioux Indian Name Given Welch: News Report Adoption Escort comes to pick up A. B. Welch.
+Adoption Escort Leaves with A. B. Welch Adoption Escort progresses toward Ceremony Site Welch “under arrest” and being brought to camp by the Escort: Formal Adoption Ceremony of A. B. Welch Speech by A. B. Welch at his Adoption Ceremony Indian Dancers at A. B. Welch’s Adoption...

 Read More